mml555/jewgo-ios-app/docs/database/DATABASE_SETUP.md

 ## Overview

 The Jewgo database is designed to support a comprehensive directory of Jewish businesses and institutions, including restaurants, synagogues, mikvahs, and stores.
-The database uses PostgreSQL with a unified entity model that supports different business types while maintaining their specific attributes.
+The database uses PostgreSQL with **category-specific tables** that provide optimized performance and maintainability while supporting enhanced data features.

 ## Architecture

 ### Database Schema

-The database uses a unified `entities` table approach where all business types (restaurants, synagogues, mikvahs, stores) are stored in a single table with type-specific fields.
+The database uses **category-specific tables** where each business type (restaurants, synagogues, mikvahs, stores) has its own dedicated table.
 This design provides:

-- **Unified Search**: Cross-type searches across all business categories
-- **Consistent API**: Single endpoint structure for all entity types
-- **Flexible Attributes**: Type-specific fields while maintaining common attributes
-- **Performance**: Optimized queries with proper indexing
+- **Optimized Performance**: Category-specific queries without type filtering
+- **Enhanced Data**: Rich business hours, images, and reviews for each listing
+- **Dedicated Controllers**: Specialized API endpoints for each category
+- **Scalable Design**: Easy to add new categories and features

 ### Core Tables

-1. **entities** - Main table storing all business listings
+1. **restaurants** - Restaurant listings with kosher details
+2. **synagogues** - Synagogue listings with denomination info
+3. **mikvahs** - Mikvah listings with privacy and services
+4. **stores** - Store listings with product types
-2. **users** - User accounts and business owners
+5. **users** - User accounts and business owners
-3. **categories** - Business category definitions
-4. **business_hours** - Operating hours for each entity
+6. **business_hours** - Operating hours for each entity (all categories)
-5. **reviews** - User reviews and ratings
+7. **reviews** - User reviews and ratings (all categories)
-6. **images** - Photos and media for entities
+8. **images** - Photos and media for entities (all categories)
-7. **favorites** - User's favorite listings
+9. **favorites** - User's favorite listings
-8. **search_history** - Search analytics and user behavior
+10. **search_history** - Search analytics and user behavior

 ## Setup Instructions